-If your small business in Sydney is like others, you’ve already started planning your content marketing strategy for 2021.
+If your small business is like others, you’ve already started planning your content marekting strategy for 2021 and beyond.
 You’ve probably composed color-coded spreadsheets with great goals for your company.
-Or maybe you’re searching for a small business marketing consultant to help guide your growth.
+Or maybe you’re searching for a content marketing strategy agency to help guide your growth.
 In any case, you’ve also managed to determine that next year is going to be the best year that your company has ever had.

 But, if you’re telling the truth, you have no idea how you’re going to meet these goals.
 Yes, you’ve taken the time to draw out what you want to do, but have you asked yourself how you’re going to do it?

 You’re not the only one who hasn’t thought these details out.
-However, you should make sure to catch up with your goals and have a specific strategic content marketing plan in place before next year comes around.
+However, you should make sure to catch up with your goals and have a specific content strategy marketing plan in place before next year comes around.
 There’s still plenty of time to figure this out.

 There are many ways that you can strengthen your content marketing efforts, from analytics to customer feedback.
-If you’re having trouble taking control of your content strategy, as a content marketing agency in Sydney, we have a few tips that will help you out.
+If you’re having trouble taking control of your content strategy, as a content marketing agency based in Sydney, we have a few tips that will help you out.
 Just keep reading.

 Refocusing Your Content Marketing Strategy